yusukeishihata/yusukeishihata.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a fourth-year Ph.D. student in economics at Duke University.
+I am a fifth-year Ph.D. student in economics at Duke University.
 My research interests lie in labor economics, the economics of the family, and the economics of education, with a particular focus on structural methods.
 I have broad theoretical and empirical interests in topics such as marriage market matching, fertility, job search, and intra-household decision-making.